drostron/slamdata-docs/source/sql-squared-reference.rst

 * Match must be an equijoin, based on equality only (``a.field = b.field`` is ok, ``a.field < b.field`` is not).

 If ``$lookup`` cannot be used, SlamData will fall back to utilizing the mapreduce API.
-Utilizing mapreduce is slower but more flexible and is also backwards compatible for MongoDB 3.0 and newer.
+Utilizing mapreduce is usually slower but has a wider range of use cases that it supports.

 .. raw:: html